Periodontally Accelerated Osteogenic Orthodontics

 New or existing patients at Dr. Gallardo’s Miami periodontal clinic will need to schedule an appointment for an in-person exam and consultation to determine if they are candidates for Wilckodontics.
 This generally requires a current dental and periodontal evaluation, including recent X-rays and up-to-date procedures to treat any existing issues involving the teeth and gums.

 Dr. Gallardo can discuss the accelerated orthodontic treatment with the patient’s orthodontist to ensure the best care possible from each specialty.
 In most cases, traditional braces will be placed by the orthodontist prior to the treatment.
-There are various types of braces currently available including lingual braces, where traditional metal braces are affixed to the back of the teeth, and ceramic braces, where the brackets are composed of a clear material for a more discreet appearance.
+Various types of braces are currently available including lingual braces, where traditional metal braces are affixed to the back of the teeth, and ceramic braces, where the brackets are composed of a clear material for a more discreet appearance.

-Both the orthodontist and Dr. Gallardo should be consulted to ensure the treatments will work well as a coordinated dental therapy.
+Patients should consult their orthodontist and Dr. Gallardo to ensure the treatments will work well as a coordinated dental therapy.
 Through Wilckodontics, patients can undergo accelerated orthodontic corticotomy therapy on a section of teeth, a full arch, or the entire mouth.

-Dr. Gallardo will conduct a thorough review of each patient’s oral health and medical health.
-Patient safety and the likelihood of an effective outcome are the most important factors to consider during the visit.
-If Dr. Gallardo determines that the patient is a candidate for the procedure, he can explain Wilckodontics in-depth and answer any questions the patient may have.
+Dr. Gallardo will thoroughly review each patient’s oral health and medical health.
+Patient safety and the likelihood of an effective outcome are the most important factors he will consider during the visit.
+If Dr. Gallardo determines that the patient is a candidate for the procedure, he will explain Wilckodontics in-depth and answer the patient’s questions.

 Preparing to Undergo Wilckodontics

-To prepare for Wilckodontics in Miami, patients will need to attend appointments with Dr. Gallardo, their orthodontist, and a general dentist, if necessary.
-In some cases, there will be diagnostic prerequisites, like X-rays to fully review the patient’s oral anatomy and ensure the teeth and gums are in good health.
+To prepare for Wilckodontics in Miami, patients need to attend appointments with Dr. Gallardo, their orthodontist, and a general dentist, if necessary.
+In some cases, diagnostic prerequisites may be needed, like X-rays, for Dr. Gallardo to fully review the patient’s oral anatomy and ensure the teeth and gums are in good health.

-Because the Wilckodontics procedure requires a demineralizing process of the alveolar bone that contains the tooth sockets, the gums should be healthy and free of any infection or disease that could compromise the tissue or final results.
+Because the Wilckodontics procedure requires a demineralizing process of the alveolar bone, which contains the tooth sockets, the gums should be healthy and free of any infection or disease that could compromise the tissue or final results.
 Dr. Gallardo is a periodontal specialist and can help patients get their gum health under control before moving forward with AOO.

-Any medications should be filled prior to the day of the procedure.
+Patients should fill any medications prior to the day of the procedure.
 Dr. Gallardo may write prescriptions to control pain, swelling, and infection after the surgery.
-Patients should also plan to have a family member or friend accompany them to the office to drive them home after surgery because anesthesia will be necessary for patient comfort and will likely leave them feeling groggy after their discharge.
+Patients should also have a family member or friend accompany them to the office to drive them home after surgery.
+Anesthesia will be necessary for patient comfort and will likely leave them feeling groggy after their discharge.

 The Wilckodontics Procedure Explained

-Patients who elect to undergo Wilckodontics will first have braces placed by their orthodontist.
-A metal bracket is glued to the front of each tooth with a dental adhesive, and larger metal bands will be placed around each of the four back molars to secure the system in place.
-The wire can be removed before the accelerated orthodontic treatment.
+Patients who undergo Wilckodontics will first have braces placed by their orthodontist.
+The orthodontist will glue a metal bracket to the front of each tooth with a dental adhesive and then place larger metal bands around each of the four back molars to secure the system in place.
+The orthodontist can remove the wire before the accelerated orthodontic treatment.

-Patients will be administered local anesthesia with a sedative, or general anesthesia so that they are either very calm or completely asleep for the full procedure, which can take between 2-4 hours.
+Patients will receive local anesthesia with a sedative, or general anesthesia, so that they are either very calm or completely asleep for the full procedure, which can take between 2-4 hours.
 Dr. Gallardo begins by using a scalpel to separate the gums from the bone, allowing him access to the underlying alveolar bone.

-During a process known as a corticotomy, striations are created in the bone with a surgical tool.
-The vertical scoring follows a pattern around each tooth to be repositioned.
-After the marks have been created, Dr. Gallardo can perform hard tissue grafts, as well as soft tissue grafts when necessary.
+During a process known as a corticotomy, the doctor will create striations in the bone with a surgical tool.
+The vertical scoring follows a pattern around each tooth that will be repositioned.
+After creating the marks, Dr. Gallardo can perform hard tissue grafts, as well as soft tissue grafts if necessary.
 These materials may differ from case to case, and Dr. Gallardo will review the specific details of the surgery with each patient during their procedure consultation appointment.
-Once all the necessary modifications have been made, the gums are sutured back into their original position over the teeth, concealing the bone variations that were created under the tissue.
+Once he makes all the necessary modifications, Dr. Gallardo will suture the gums back into their original position over the teeth, concealing the bone variations created under the tissue.

 Healing from Wilckodontics